 the industrial estate.
 For just over 4 years KIPPA was funded by voluntary contributions from some of the businesses and

-With the further assistance of SOLOMAN we have won a grant of £15,000 to help us install additional CCTV cameras
+further assistance of SOLOMAN we have won a grant of £15,000 to help us install additional CCTV cameras and

 on the best use of these funds.